Our office will be closed for the Christmas break from 5pm Tuesday 23 December and will reopen on Monday 5 January 2026.

 Marriage certificate

-You must include your marriage certificate in your divorce application.
+You must include your marriage certificate in your divorce application in Australia.
 If you can’t find your marriage certificate, you can request a replacement from the Registry of Births, Deaths and Marriages.
-The current fee for a replacement is $54.40, which includes standard postage.
+The current fee for a replacement is $56.20.

 Marriage certificate translation